0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Being with someone else I knew
 ```

-Even though they are not necessarily in a relationship with one another
+Even though they are not necessarily in a relationship with one another, the narrator still craves that person

 - Commitment issues
 - Afraid of letting his friend love someone else
+- They want to be loved, but they cannot
+- Comes from trauma, as it will be explained later

 ```ad-quote
 title: **wetdream** 1:C:9-16